· 18 min read

 - What are your plans for 2018, and beyond?

-Editor’s Note: After our previous interview with FRVR back in 2017, we wanted to catch back up with founder Chris Benjaminsen to see how the company has grown, what changes have been made to the structure of his company, and what his plans were for FRVR in 2018 and beyond.
+Editor’s Note: After our previous interview with FRVR back in 2017, we want to catch back up with founder Chris Benjaminsen to see how the company has grown, what changes have applied to the structure of his company, and what his plans were for FRVR in 2018 and beyond.

 So, what have you been up to since we last spoke to you?

 [Laughs] That’s a big question – quite a lot!
-The company is very different from where it was last time – my memory is definitely not perfect, and I can’t pinpoint where we were then.
-However, to give you an update, we are 9 people now.
-The 9th person just joined the company, we do around 2 million DAU daily and about 30 million monthly, which I think is not too far off of where we were last time.
-The big difference is that today it’s based more on sustainable growth rather than incidental features.
+The company is very different from where it was last time – my memory is not perfect, and I can’t pinpoint where we were then.
+However, to give you an update, we are nine people now.
+The 9th person just joined the company, we do around 2 million DAU daily, and about 30 million monthly, which I think is not too far off from where we were last time.
+The big difference is that today it’s based more on sustainable growth than incidental features.
 We have 12 games live, 5 of those being in our widest distribution.

-We publish to a lot of different channels and not everything is live everywhere, the 9 people who are working for the company are mostly productions support.
+We publish to many different channels, and not everything is live everywhere; the 9 people who are working for the company are primarily productions support.
 We also have about 20 external people working on games in some capacity; some are individual developers in the apprentice program, some have started teaming up into small, high-efficiency but highly-competent teams to take advantage of these opportunities that are afforded us.

 We have moved the company to Malta, it’s a Maltese company now.
 The reason behind that is that Brian, our CEO and Co-Founder moved to Malta, so we sort of had move the company there, because you can’t run the headquarters from a different country than where you live, and we have an office here in London and we have an office in Copenhagen.